nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         return null;
     }

 The supported privileges can be overwritten by implementing this method.
-When returning ``null`` the default by Sabre is used which is fine for many tasks.
-See also the documentation of Sabre on this.
+When returning ``null``, the Sabre default is used which is fine for many tasks.
+Please also take a look at the [Sabre Documentation](https://sabre.io/dav/acl/) for more information.

 Properties of the external calendar -- IProperties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, there are some properties of a calendar to be specified.
-The CalDAV interface allows here for a rather generic interface.
-You will have to visit the details of the CalDAV standard on what properties make sense for you.
+You will be able to specify some calendar properties.
+The CalDAV interface allows for a rather generic interface.
+You will have to check the details of the CalDAV standard on what properties make sense for you.

 .. code-block:: php